 04. Combination Coffee Machine/Maker

-However, many designs in this category depend on about one thousand three hundred and fifty (1350) watts to run/operate.
+However, many designs in this category depend on about thousand three hundred and fifty (1350) watts to run/operate.

 Coffee Maker vs Electric Kettle